Friends & Associates

-Many of this early coterie of artists to which Harry belonged took the necessary step of studying abroad to acquire the training necessary to bring American Art on par with that of Europe.
+Many among this early coterie of artists to which Harry belonged took the necessary step of studying abroad to acquire the training necessary to bring American Art on par with that of Europe.
 The refinement they attained was unmistakably European, and their skillfully rendered works appealed to the tastes of the privileged classes of the United States.
-Their efforts helped established a market at home for American art, thus empowering a younger generation.
+Their efforts helped establish a market at home for American art, thus empowering a younger generation.

 Take a look at the photos of his many friends on this page.
 They were the movers and shakers of the American Art World of the second half of the 19th Century.
-While many of his peers need no introduction and will be familiar to anyone who possesses even the most cursory knowledge of art history, Harry Chase warrants our recognition and deserves to be remembered.
+While many of his peers need no introduction and will be familiar to anyone who possesses even the most cursory knowledge of art history, Harry Chase also warrants our recognition and deserves to be remembered.